sommarskog/sql-docs/docs/t-sql/statements/create-fulltext-index-transact-sql.md

 #### KEY INDEX *index_name*

 The name of the unique key index on *table_name*.
-The KEY INDEX must be a unique, single-key, non-nullable column.
-Select the smallest unique key index for the full-text unique key.
+The KEY INDEX must be a unique, single-key and non-filtered index on a non-nullable column.
 For the best performance, we recommend an integer data type for the full-text key.

 #### *fulltext_catalog_name*